 Kelly Fuller ~ Western Watershed Project’s Energy and Mining Campaign Director.
 Prior to WWP, she worked on energy campaigns in in more than two dozen states.
 Most recently she was Executive Director of Gila Watershed Partnership of Arizona and The Protect Our Communities Foundation.
 She has also worked for American Bird Conservatory, Plains Justice, and Voyageurs National Park Association. more

-Jeremy Greenberg ~Western Watersheds Project’s Operations Director.
+Jeremy Greenberg ~Western Watersheds Project’s Bookkeeper.
 An Idaho native, Jeremy grew up in the Wood River Valley and attended Montana State University in Bozeman.
 He has a Bachelor of Arts in Media and Theater Arts with a Minor in Business Administration. more

 Scott Lake ~ Western Watersheds Project’s Idaho Director.
 Scott grew up in central Idaho and spend his childhood exploring Idaho public lands with his father, a career employee of the US Forest Service.
 After graduating from high school, Scott earned a degree in English from the College of Idaho and spent his summers with the Forest Service as a wildland firefighter. more

 Josh Osher ~Western Watersheds Project’s public policy consultant and Montana Coordinator travels to Washington, DC on a regular basis to meet with Congressional staffers and Administration officials to discuss the ills of the public lands grazing program and our common sense solutions.
 The road toward comprehensive change is long and hard, especially considering the current climate in DC, but we are making progress and the word is getting out. more